 AIOps combines the power of Big Data and Machine Learning and automation and offers process automation independent of manual resources.
 What makes AIOps a winner is its functionality of combining data driven insights from various systems and operational tools that brings significant improvements and probably the best solution for now and future along with cost efficiency.

 Driving data through Analytics for meaningful, actionable insights and the subsequent optimization and transformation using Machine Learning that helps in informed decisions and enables IT Ops resources to spend more of their time in quality tasks to support business goals rather than fighting the day to day blips and glitches.

-With the Zero Incident FrameworkTM (ZIF) picking so much attention, we thought this is the best time to bring you some insights from our Leadership.
+With the ZIF picking so much attention, we thought this is the best time to bring you some insights from our Leadership.

 Why do you think AIOps is picking up pace suddenly when these issues have been existing in the industry for the past many years?

 Balaji: AIOps is really picking up because the day to day operations are becoming more complex and the amount of operational issues are increasing by the day.
 Also, AIOps is no longer being used as operational tool but more strategic.
 This creates bandwidth from an operational standpoint and also in the cost aspects as well.
 This also provides lot more predictability and proactive approach.

 What do you think is the next phase of AIOps?